ricky-boebel/yup-capstone/README.md

     * How would I interpret a variable that interacts with another
 * Which model is most viable or insightful

+###Day 12 Summary

+* Presentation outline and practice
+* Model clarity and refinement
+    * medium confident that my model is not violating basic assumptiopns
+    * it looks like we have some significant factors related to gap bridged terms

+### Day 13 To-dos
+* Work on Survey in the morning and see if O can come up with anything interesting in the am.
+* Model Refinement
+    * Canned repsponses implementation
+    * Test some varying hypothesis

 Interpretation Blockers
 * Normality of random effects (http://idiom.ucsd.edu/~rlevy/lign251/fall2007/lecture_15.pdf) There is some evidence here that the intercepts are not normally distributed.
 This is more alarming given that the model has assumed that the intercepts